iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 ### **Data Standardization (Z-Score Normalization) | Standard Score**
 - **z = x - mean / std** (z: specific data point)
 - How many standard deviations is a specific data point away from the mean of a dataset?
-- How far a particular value is away from the average value of a dataset.
+- How far is a particular value away from the average value of a dataset?
 - A **Z-score** of 0 means the data point is exactly at the mean.
 - Standardize features around the centre (Mean).
 Ranges from +3 (Above the mean) to -3 (Below the mean).